opencontainers/runtime-spec/config.md

 ## Valid values

 Runtimes that are reading or processing this configuration file MUST generate an error when invalid or unsupported values are encountered.
-Unless support for a valid value is explicitly required, runtimes MAY choose which subset of the valid values it will support.

 ## Configuration Schema Example